 - Those diagnosed with underactive thyroid function are rarely checked for the existence of thyroid antibodies and many patients do not realize the autoimmune nature of their condition.

-- The conventional treatment with L-thyroxine (the so-called thyroid hormone T4) is not always satisfactory, patients remain tired, do not feel well and autoimmune thyroid destruction continues.
+- The conventional treatment with L-thyroxine (thyroid hormone T4) is not always satisfactory, patients remain tired, do not feel well and autoimmune thyroid destruction continues.

-- A normal TSH value does not guarantee normal thyroid function (aim for optimal TSH) and doesn’t rule out autoimmunity.
+- Being within a normal TSH range does not guarantee normal thyroid function and doesn’t rule out autoimmunity.

 - There is no pharmaceutical solution for thyroid autoimmunity.